anish-vempaty/ai-code-assistant/README.md

 # 🧠 AI Code Assistant (Gemini Flash Edition)

-A desktop-based AI-powered coding assistant that reviews your source code files using **Gemini 2.5 Flash API** and suggests improvements — all through a clean GUI, no CLI required.
+(EDIT: This was done before Google released Google CLI) A desktop-based AI-powered coding assistant that reviews your source code files using **Gemini 2.5 Flash API** and suggests improvements — all through a clean GUI, no CLI required.

 ---